Back to insights

 Three critical new pieces of regulation for California–and potentially for the rest of the world–are close to being enforced in the state.

-The following bills have been signed into law this October, and aim to tighten requirements for large companies to disclose their emissions and carbon credit purchasing:
+The following bills have been signed into law this October, and aim to tighten requirements for large companies to disclose their greenhouse gas (GHG) emissions and carbon credit purchasing:

 • SB 253 (Climate Corporate Data Accountability Act, or CCDAA) and SB 261 (Climate-Related Financial Risk Act, or CRFRA) introduce first-in-the-nation greenhouse gas and climate-related financial risk disclosure requirements.